napcok/mabox-doc-en/docs/getting-started/download-and-installation.md

 As Mabox Linux is based on Manjaro, for the installation process you can use very good and detailed Manjaro User Guide.

-[:fontawesome-solid-book: Download Manjaro User Guide (PDF)](https://osdn.net/projects/manjaro/storage/){ .md-button .md-button--primary }
+    QQQ I think this would be more userfriendly to open to new tab by default [:fontawesome-solid-book: Download Manjaro User Guide (PDF)](https://osdn.net/projects/manjaro/storage/){ .md-button .md-button--primary }

 <div class="gal">